x-team/handbook/slack_channels.md

 **#engineering**
 General discussion about all things technology.

-**#ad-hoc-tech-question**
-Got a quick question you need a quick answer for?
-This would be the place.

 **#opensource**
 Got an open-source project you want to share?
 Found a cool one you want to point out?
 Want to discuss anything OS-related?
 This ist he perfect place for it.